1966bc/Biovarase/README.md

 Regards.

 change log
+2018-09-23
+Biovarase change is dress....and make minor refactoring.

 2018-08-30
 Change elements data from shelve to sqlite.
 Fix some minor bug on test.py

 2018-02-19
 Porting the project to python 3.5, Debian 9 version Fix redrew problem, now the graph dosen't disappear